violetdev/custom_spinner/README.md

 # custom_spinner

 Add events/texts then click Go to decide.
-Resets 5 secs after roll completes.

 Features to be added:
 1. Previous roll history